cloudevents/spec/discovery.md

 Retrieves the `producer` entity that specifies the information necessary to create subscriptions and to consume the events.
-The `provider.name` and `type.name` items in the request path correspond to the information that can be obtained via the `/provider` and `/type` API calls.
+The `provider.name` and `type.name` items in the request path make up the composite key for the information that can be obtained via the `/provider` and `/type` API calls.

 ##### Returns